Actual-Chat/actual-chat/docs/Tasks.md

   - Allow to rename contacts + use your custom contact name for any author of a given user (unless anonymous)
   - Pin chat/user to the left panel
   - Join requests feature
+  - "New message [in another chat]" notification banner
 - Chat Settings panel:
   - Allow to set chat background image (shown @ the top of Chat Settings tab)
   - Show bios in Members list